ozakary/RDFComp/README.md

 python rdf_compute.py traj.dump --source Xe --cutoff 12.0 --bins 1000 --stride 10
 ```

-**Multiple source atoms** are processed sequentially.
-Each atom requires one full pass over the selected frames, so total runtime scales linearly with the number of source atoms.
+**Per-atom mode** processes source atoms sequentially.
+Runtime scales linearly with the number of source atoms, so use `--bulk` instead whenever individual curves are not needed.

 ## Notes on element names

 The `--source` and `--target` element symbols must match exactly how atom types are named in your XYZ file.
-If the script cannot find a requested element it exits immediately and prints the type names it detected in frame 0, so there is no ambiguity.
+If the script cannot find a requested element it exits immediately and prints the type names it detected in frame 0, so there is no ambiguity

-## License

-MIT